Dead Sea reveals four 1,900-year-old Roman swords in cave

 Archaeologist Dr Asaf Gayer of Ariel University, geologist Boaz Langford of the Hebrew University of Jerusalem, and photographer Shai Halevi of the IAA recently went to the cave with the aim of using multispectral photography to decipher parts of the inscription not visible to the naked eye.

-While on the upper level of the cave, Dr Gayer spotted an extremely well-preserved Roman pilum, or javelin, in a deep, narrow crevice.
-He also found worked wood in an adjacent niche that turned out to be parts of the swords' scabbards.
+While on the upper level of the cave, Dr Gayer spotted an extremely well-preserved Roman pilum, or javelin, in a narrow crevice.
+He also found worked wood in a nearby niche that turned out to be parts of the swords' scabbards.

 The researchers reported the discovery and then returned with another team to carry out a survey of all the crevices in the cave, during which the four swords were uncovered.